 You need to have a dedicated business account and, probably (as I’ve discovered) a credit card.
 You’ll also need to ensure you’re setting aside money for taxes.
 I set aside 1/3 of everything I make—any surplus money at the end of each tax quarter is re-invested in my business.

 Once you’ve got a system in place, be diligent about keeping up with it.
 Set aside time every week to enter receipts and balance your books.
 Every quarter, add up how much you’ve earned and file your taxes on time.
+With a little research, you should be able to find a good online tax calculator that can simplify the process for you.

 2. Price your work correctly